SoftwareTrinkets/software-trinkets-website/content/posts/BabylonJS/index.md

 ## The scrolling environment

-The scolling environment is going to be more cubes.
+The scrolling environment is going to be more cubes.
 First, I'm going to make just one.
 Make it a different color than the 'player', a random color for now.
 With Babylon you don't have an `Update()` function, you have observables.
 Those can be either on the scene object or on the created objects themselves.
 As far as I know there's no disadvantage to doing it on the object itself, so I'm going to be doing that.
 First making just one environment cube that scrolls under the player cube.

 ![Playground](Playground-2.png)

 Here's the playground link for it: https://playground.babylonjs.com/#DSH9NF#1

 The next step is to expand on that first scrolling cube and create a bunch of them.
 This wasn't as easy as I'd hoped by just putting the code I used for the one in a for loop.
-I ended up having to use the scene `onBeforeRenderObservable` and create a seperate loop to set them all.
+I ended up having to use the scene `onBeforeRenderObservable` and create a separate loop to set them all.
 When I tried just looping my first implementation the references didn't get saved and only one of the x cubes would move.
 So I created two loops, one to create the environment scrolling boxes, and one to add them to the update loop.
 I also added some variables outside of these loops so I could control the number of scrolling boxes.
 Each cube also has a random shade of green to keep it visually interesting.

 ![Playground](Playground-3.png)